smilers/windows-itpro-docs/windows/deployment/update/media-dynamic-update.md

 ### Get started

 The script starts by declaring global variables and creating folders to use for mounting images.
 Then, make a copy of the original media, from \oldMedia to \newMedia, keeping the original media in case there's a script error and it's necessary to start over from a known state.
 Also, it provides a comparison of old versus new media to evaluate changes.
 To ensure that the new media updates, make sure they aren't read-only.
 The script also showcases adding additional languages, Features on Demand, and Optional Components.
-These are not required, but added to highlight when in the sequence they should be addeed.
-Starting with Windows 11, version 21H2, the language pack (LANGPACK) ISO has been superseded by the Features on Demand ISO.
+These aren't required, but added to highlight when in the sequence they should be added.
+Starting with Windows 11, version 21H2, the language pack (LANGPACK) ISO is superseded by the Features on Demand ISO.
 Language packs and the \Windows Preinstallation Environment packages are part of the Features on Demand ISO.
 Further, the path for main OS language and optional features moved to \LanguagesAndOptionalFeatures instead of the root.
-If you are using this script for Windows 10, modify to mount and use the language pack (LANGPACK) ISO.
+If you're using this script for Windows 10, modify to mount and use the language pack (LANGPACK) ISO.

 ```powershell